Vera

 Competitive Research:

-I determined that although AI tools such as FitAnalytics and virtual shopping assistants such as StitchFix do exist, younger shoppers generally find them limiting, inaccurate, and do not trust the lack of visuals that these approaches take.
+I determined that although AI sizing tools and virtual shopping assistants do exist, younger shoppers generally find them limiting, inaccurate, and do not trust the lack of visuals that these approaches take.

 Surveys & Interviews: